 There is no legal requirement to draw up accounts – a Self Assessment tax return is all that is needed – and, if you’re likely to make losses in the first year or so, you can normally deduct them from future profits like a sole trader.

 As the joint owner of the company you will split any profits with your partner.
 If there are any losses, you’ll be personally responsible for your share of the debt as well as those of your partners.
-But, you can get around this by forming a Limited Liability Partnership, which although being more complicated to set up than an ordinary partnership, does reduce responsibility for business debts in the same way as a limited company.
+You can get around this by forming a Limited Liability Partnership.
+Which although being more complicated to set up than an ordinary partnership, does reduce responsibility for business debts in the same way as a limited company.

-Sole traders or partnerships might be easy to set up, but the fact that they don’t offer protection from a company’s debts makes a limited company a more attractive option for many.
+Sole traders or partnerships might be easy to set up.
+The fact that they don’t offer protection from a company’s debts makes a limited company a more attractive option for many.
 As a director of a limited company, and as long as you operate legally, your personal assets won’t be at risk if your company can’t pay back a debt.

 Business people often choose to set up a limited company because they believe that to do so lends credibility to their endeavours.